 [I]f the place, the setting, played a crucial role in shaping the character’s feelings, drives, motivations, insecurities, then by describing the place well enough, the author will have succeeded in bringing the reader closer to an understanding of the character …

-The message resonated with me because I’ve focused a lot on conveying a sense of place in the first two draft chapters of my biography of Eliza Scidmore.
+The message resonated with me because I’ve focused a lot on conveying a sense of place in my biography of Eliza Scidmore.

 “The greatest of books,” Caro said in his BIO speech, “are books with places you can see in your mind’s eye.”